dlebauer/betydbdoc-constraints/Value Constraints.md

 # Value Constraints

+## Global

+* Text fields should not have leading or trailing white spaces.
+  (are there any fields for which this is not the case?)

 ## Covariates

 *	Check level is in the range corresponding to variable referenced by variable_id.

 ## 	managements:

-*	mgmttype: constrain to one of the values in the web interface’s dropdown
+*	mgmttype: constrain to one of the values in the web interface’s dropdown; any reason not to store these in variables table, or in a separate lookup table? if we record units and range restrictions, this would be useful.
-*	level: should be either >= 0 or NULL (or perhaps we should create a new type that allows "missing" as text value alongside numeric values)
 *	units: should be constrained to a known set of values—in fact, on a per mgmttype basis; currently there are several varying designations for the same unit in a number of cases
-*	date: CHECK(date < NOW())
 *	dateloc: should be constrained to specific values
-* all values of citation_id in managements should also be associated with treatment via citations_treatments table
+* all values of citation\_id in managements should also be associated with treatment via citations\_treatments table

 ##	species: